Penn-in-Grahamstown, South Africa

 Taught by Carol Muller, University of Pennsylvania

-The course begins with four two-hour online classes that provide an overview of South African music, dance, and theater beginning two weeks before the festival.
-Students will be expected to post to blogs and discussion forums about course materials—audio, video, and readings-- provided online prior to leaving for South Africa.
+The course begins with four two-hour online classes in the two weeks before the festival that provide an overview of South African political history, and the way it has shaped music, dance, and theatre.
+Students will be expected to post to blogs and discussion forums about course materials—audio, video, and readings—provided online prior to leaving for South Africa.
 These blogs and discussion materials will be fully integrated into the online lectures.
-The Grahamstown Festival includes a wide range of events: we will focus on South African jazz, gospel, and art music, with some discussion of dance and theater.
+A public blog is created by students from class writing.
+The Grahamstown Festival includes a wide range of events: we focus on South African jazz, gospel, and art music, with some discussion of dance and theater.
 All students will be required to post daily to blogs and discussion forums while at the Festival.
 The class will conclude with two days of discussion, synthesis, and a final essay.

 No pre-requisites.
-Music 53 or an African related class in history, anthropology or African languages (Zulu) recommended but not required for participation.
+Music 51 or an Africa-related class in history, anthropology, or African languages (Zulu) recommended but not required for participation.

-The online portions of this course will be delivered on the Penn LPS Commons.
+The online portions of this course will be delivered via Canvas.

 Students stay in dormitory-style housing arranged by the program.
 Breakfast is included.